wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * hashicorp/consul-esm = External service monitoring for Consul

    * https://github.com/hashicorp/terraform-aws-consul-starter = A Terraform module for creating an OSS Consul cluster as described by the HashiCorp reference architecture.

-   * https://github.com/hashicorp/envconsul = Launch a subprocess with environment variables using data from @hashicorp Consul and Vault.

    * https://github.com/hashicorp/consul-global-scale-benchmark = Terraform configurations and helper scripts for Consul Global Scale Benchmark